Department of Design

 KHiB's design programme is also characterised as being part of an art academy, and is designed to give a broad understanding of the field(s).

-Dept of Design includes two Subject Areas:
+Department of Design includes two Subject Areas:

 - Furniture and Spatial Design/Interior Architecture